angusmillar/SmartHealthCard/README.md

 This is an open-source library for encoding/decoding/validating FHIR SMART Health Card JWS tokens and generating their QR Codes

->See the official SMART Health Card specification page here: [SMART Health Cards Framework](https://smarthealth.cards/)
+>See the official SMART Health Card specification page : [SMART Health Cards Framework](https://smarthealth.cards/)

 ## Example of Encoding a SMART Health Card JWS token and generating its QR Code images